brian-dawn/brian-dawn.github.io/content/posts/favorite-things.md

 For a good example of some nice CSS check out this [gist](https://gist.github.com/killercup/5917178).
 Also pandoc can generate HTML presentations from markdown.

-# ipfs

-A peer to peer hypermedia protocol.

 # tealdeer

 [github](https://github.com/dbrgn/tealdeer)